R2Northstar/NorthstarBlog/_posts/2024-08-26-payload-gamemode.md

 which one team prevents the other team from pushing a vehicle carrying a bomb to its final destination.

-This mode has been proven very interesting in both of those games due the way its main objective works and how it creates a specific dynamism in gameplay.
-However Titanfall never had said gamemode, no cut content or anything of the kind, zero clues in regards to that.
+This mode has been proven very interesting in both of those games due to the way its main objective works and how it creates a specific dynamism in gameplay.
+However, Titanfall never had said gamemode, no cut content or anything of the kind, zero clues in regards to that.

-There have been attempts to make this mode in Titanfall, another contributor, named *cat_or_not* tried to make it around 2022 but back at that year the navmeshes of the maps in Northstar were very broken and many times the NPCs would fail to path properly, this case preceded my presence as a contributor for the project, as i joined in February 2023.
-Ever since i joined my main focus was entirely on the Frontier Defense gamemode, because my real motivation to join as a contributor was to make Frontier Defense work properly on Northstar, which back then wasn't also working as intended due the same reason of navmeshes and other issues.
+There have been attempts to make this mode in Titanfall; another contributor, named *cat_or_not*, tried to make it around 2022 but back at that year, the navmeshes of the maps in Northstar were very broken and many times, the NPCs would fail to path properly, this case preceding my presence as a contributor for the project, as I joined in February 2023.
+Ever since I joined, my main focus was entirely on the Frontier Defense gamemode, because my real motivation to join as a contributor was to make Frontier Defense work properly on Northstar, which back then wasn't also working as intended due the same reason of navmeshes and other issues.